...

 The atmosphere is lively, especially in Hirafu Village, where you’ll find bars, restaurants, and après spots buzzing into the night.
 If you like the social side of ski trips, Niseko delivers.

 For this trip, I skipped bringing my own skis from Korea and rented from Rhythm Japan in Hirafu.
 I’d rented from them before and knew their gear was top-notch.
-This time I ended up on the latest K2 Reckoners — perfect for deep Hokkaido powder.
+This time I ended up on the latest K2 Reckoners, which were perfect for deep Hokkaido powder.

 Powder skis aren’t just nice to have in Niseko; they’re the difference between floating effortlessly and fighting to stay on top.
 Unless you have a great baggage deal, it’s usually easier and more cost-effective to rent locally.
 Rhythm’s staff speak English, have multiple locations, and don’t mind if you take their gear to other resorts like Rusutsu.